42Bastian/lynx_hacking/README.md

 Port of the famous MONA intro for Ilmenit: https://www.pouet.net/prod.php?which=62917
-Currently 67 over the 249 byte limit.
+Currently 42 bytes over the 249 byte limit.